-We currently market 48 surgical systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity, (ii) scoliosis and (iii) sports medicine/other.
+We currently market 50 surgical systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity, (ii) scoliosis and (iii) sports medicine/other.
 We rely on a broad network of third parties to manufacture the components of our products, which we then inspect and package.
 We believe our innovative products promote improved surgical accuracy, increase consistency of outcomes and enhance surgeon confidence in achieving high standards of care.
 In the future, we expect to expand our product offering within these categories, as well as to address additional categories of the pediatric orthopedic market.

-The majority of our revenue has been generated in the United States, where we sell our products through a network of 41 independent sales agencies employing more than 185 sales representatives specifically focused on pediatrics.
+The majority of our revenue has been generated in the United States, where we sell our products through a network of 41 independent sales agencies employing more than 200 sales representatives specifically focused on pediatrics.
 These independent sales agents are trained by us, distribute our products and are compensated through sales-based commissions and performance bonuses.
 We do not sell our products through or participate in physician-owned distributorships, or PODs.

 We market and sell our products internationally in over 70 countries, through independent stocking distributors and sales agencies.
 Our independent distributors manage the billing relationship with each hospital in their respective territories and are responsible for servicing the product needs of their surgeon customers.
 In 2017, we began to supplement our international stocking distributors with sales agencies using direct sales programs in the United Kingdom, Ireland, Australia and New Zealand where we sell directly to the hospitals.
 We began selling direct to Canada in September 2018, Belgium and the Netherlands in January 2019, Italy in March 2020 and Germany, Switzerland and Austria in January 2021.

 In order to further enhance our operations in Europe, we established operating companies in the Netherlands and Germany in March 2019 and April 2022, respectively.
-In these markets, we work through sales agencies that are paid a commission, similar to our U.S. sales model.
+In January 2023, we established a direct sales organization in Germany, the Company's first direct selling organization serving an international market.
+In our international markets, excluding Germany, we work through sales agencies that are paid a commission, similar to our U.S. sales model.
 These arrangements have generated an increase in revenue and gross margin.